Wint3rmute/cv/example.typ

     Written in a team of 4, the sampler is meant to reproduce the Digitakt-style workflow in a distributed environment.
-    Each user has their own DSP engine running to assure minimal latency, but the changes each user makes in the sequencer state are synchronised in real time across a virtual ,,jam session''.
+    Each user has their own DSP engine running to assure minimal latency, but the changes each user makes in the sequencer state are synchronized in real time across a virtual ,,jam session''.

     #better_skill("Rust")
     #better_skill("WebSockets")